I Thought I Understood Mobility... Wow, Was I Wrong!

 Upon entering the International Wireless Communications Expo (ICWE)’s showroom, I was greeted by a sea of vendors and resellers who specialize in “mission critical” communications.
 This scene was not what I had envisioned.
 To say I was in for an eye-opening experience is an understatement.

 Radio is big business.
-Everything we use is a variation of radio.
+Everything we use is a variation of radio, and radio mixed with other technologies is very cool.
 I could write a dissertation on all things radio.
 A lot of what I saw integrated radio with other technologies.
 One of the coolest applications by far is the dispatching systems used in emergency services.
 Dispatch uses an overlay program that lets it know where emergency responders are located based on the GPS signal from an emergency responser's Digital Mobile Radios (DMRs).
 As emergency calls come in, dispatchers can easily route the call to the closest responder improving response times.

 However, this system is not limited to just emergency services though.
 I see this as an easy sell in hospitality, retail, stadiums and theme parks where managing a large headcount at one time is part of the industry.
 The ability to manage resources efficiently allows these industries to create better guest experiences and budget payroll by reducing unnecessary overtime.
 DMRs can transfer data as well, which means better reporting and actionable information for management.
 Here’s an example of how hospitality is already using DMRs.